fastify/fastify/docs/Hooks.md

 Hooks are registered with the `fastify.addHook` method and allow you to listen to specific events in the application or request/response lifecycle.
 You have to register a hook before the event is triggered otherwise the event is lost.

 By using the hooks you can interact directly inside the lifecycle of Fastify.
-There are seven different Hooks that you can use *(in order of execution)*:
+There are Request/Reply hooks and application hooks:

 - [Request/Reply Hooks](#requestreply-hooks)
   - [onRequest](#onRequest)